Publications/Accepted papers

 (w/ Leonard Wantchekon (Princeton) and Lazare Kovo (Emory))

-Gender and Choice over Co-workers: Experimental Evidence from Pakistan (w/ Alexia Delfino (Bocconi University), Clement Minaudier (City University), Brais Álvarez Pereira (Universidade NOVA SBE) and Shamyla Chaudry (Lahore School of Economics))
+Advisor Gender and Performance (w/ Alexia Delfino (Bocconi University), Clement Minaudier (City University), Brais Álvarez Pereira (Universidade NOVA SBE) and Shamyla Chaudry (Lahore School of Economics))

 Charitable donations and violence: Evidence from Pakistan